Harder-Style/mnist-digit-tensorflow/README.md

 # mnist-digit-tensorflow
 Use tensorflow and keras to predict the images in the mnist data set

-Shout out to the following people / entities who have helped me through making this Jeff Heaton heatonresearch.com his github pages and youtube videos were very helpful in setting the foundation and building the templates and snippets that I borrowed from heavily.
+Shout out to the following people / entities who have helped me through making this.

+Jeff Heaton at heatonresearch.com his github pages and youtube videos were very helpful in setting the foundation and building the templates and snippets that I borrowed from heavily.